Linaro/lava/doc/what-is-lava.rst

 architecture.
 LAVA aims to make systematic, automatic and manual quality control more approachable for projects of all sizes.

-LAVA is designed for validation - testing whether the code that engineers are producing "works", in whatever sense that means.
+LAVA is designed for validation during development - testing whether the code that engineers are producing "works", in whatever sense that means.
 Depending on context, this could be many things, for example:

 * testing whether changes in the Linux kernel compile and boot